 What we're doing How we're doing it Who is accountable?
-6) THE COUNCIL DEVELOPS AND DELIVERS A NEW ECONOMY AND ENTERPRISE STRATEGY Work with business to create and deliver a new strategy focused on increasing competitiveness, productivity and innovation Develop incentives and support to encourage indigenous business growth and inward investment Develop more employment opportunities for young people to reduce the numbers leaving the county Ensure planning policies and land allocations for employment uses enable appropriate growth sectors.
-Cabinet Member for Enterprise 7) THE COUNCIL MAXIMISES ECONOMIC POTENTIAL THROUGH DELIVERING THE CARDIFF CAPITAL REGION CITY DEAL Lead 'Innovation theme' and play a key governance role in the Cardiff Capital Region Develop and deliver projects of regional significance including capitalizing on new Compound Semiconductor Foundry Leader of Council Cabinet Member for Enterprise 8) THE COUNCIL DELIVERS BETTER INFRASTRUCTURE CONNECTIVITY & OPPORTUNITY Develop and deliver solutions to improve rural broadband Develop a range of options to improve rural transport and better public transport linked to opportunities throughout the Cardiff Capital Region Enhance the quality of local highways services Identify to reduce the difference in pay between men and women in the county Cabinet Member for Social Justice Cabinet Member for Operations 9) THE COUNCIL PROVIDES MORE OPPORTUNITIES FOR LOCAL LIVING, WORKING & LEISURE Review the current Local Development Plan to ensure an appropriate supply of land for homes and businesses Participate in and shape opportunities for regional strategic land-use development plans Increase the volume, quality, variety and affordability of housing Provide flexible support for business and tourism development Cabinet Member for Enterprise

-10) THE COUNCIL UNLOCKS ECONOMIC VALUE OF ITS SPENDING POWER Review our procurement spend, improve analysis of expenditure and build local supply chains where possible Reduce waste by committing to the principles of a 'circular economy' Ensure we play an active part in national-led commissioning consortia Cabinet Member for Resources -- --- ---------------------------------
+6) THE COUNCIL DEVELOPS AND DELIVERS A NEW ECONOMY AND ENTERPRISE STRATEGY Work with business to create and deliver a new strategy focused on increasing competitiveness productivity and innovation Develop incentives and support to encourage indigenous business growth and inward investment Develop more employment opportunities, such as apprenticeships and the youth enterprise scheme, increasing the retention of a younger economically active demographic Ensure planning policies and land allocations for employment uses enable appropriate growth sectors.
+Raise the profile of Monmouthshire, support and grow the foundational economy including developing proposals for shorter supply chains to benefit consumers and growers.
+(New) Develop support for rural businesses including improvements in rural broadband: acting as a testbed for rural applications of 5G and facilitating agricultural technology (New) Cabinet Member for Enterprise and Land Use Planning Cabinet Member for Social Justice and Community Development 7) THE COUNCIL MAXIMISES ECONOMIC POTENTIAL THROUGH DELIVERING THE CARDIFF CAPITAL REGION CITY DEAL Lead 'Innovation theme' and play a key governance role in the Cardiff Capital Region (Completed) Work as part of the Cardiff Capital Region to attract high skill, high wage jobs to ensure that people have the opportunity to raise their household income (New) Develop and deliver projects of regional significance including capitalizing on new Compound Semi-conductor Foundry Leader of Council Cabinet Member for Enterprise and Land Use Planning 8) THE COUNCIL DELIVERS BETTER INFRASTRUCTURE CONNECTIVITY & OPPORTUNITY Develop and deliver solutions to improve rural broadband Develop a range of options to improve rural transport and better public transport linked to opportunities throughout the Cardiff Capital Region, including Cabinet Member for Social Justice and Community Development Cabinet Member for Infrastructure and Neighbourhood Services improvements at Severn Tunnel Junction Make use of new technology to improve how we maintain highways services Complete the second phase of the Chepstow Transport study in conjunction with the appointed contractors and neighbouring local authorities; and take action based on the findings (New) Identify ways to reduce the difference in pay between men and women in the county 9) THE COUNCIL PROVIDES MORE OPPORTUNITIES FOR LOCAL LIVING, WORKING & LEISURE Review the current Local Development Plan to ensure an appropriate supply of land for homes and businesses Participate in and shape opportunities for regional strategic land-use development plans Increase the volume, quality, variety and affordability of housing Provide flexible support for tourism development in the county Engage with communities to create plans for the redevelopment of Usk and Caldicot town centres and begin discussions on plans for Monmouth and Chepstow (New) Cabinet Member for Enterprise and Land Use Planning 10) THE COUNCIL UNLOCKS ECONOMIC VALUE OF ITS SPENDING POWER Review our procurement spend, improve analysis of expenditure and build local supply chains where possible Minimise the long-term impact of our activities by using resources where they are needed, reducing waste, recycling materials, increasing local value-creation and focusing on whole life costs Ensure we play an active part in national-led commissioning consortia Cabinet Member for Resources